Bamboo from series In Between by Julia Fullerton-Batten

 2024

-• Nationally recognised (now Tanja-based) actor Tracy Mann as Narrator records Judith Nangala Crispin’s new translation of the Homeric Hymn to Demeter poem, accompanied by a draft underscore by David Hewitt.
-The recording will be used for rehearsals in the community setting throughout 2024/25.
-In performance the score will be live, played by an all-female percussion ensemble.
+• Nationally recognised (now Tanja-based) actor Tracy Mann as Demeter records Nangala Crispin’s poem.
+The recording will be accompanied by a draft underscore by David Hewitt and used for rehearsals in the community setting throughout 2024/25

 2025